Burmese Teak

-(Click on an Item Photo for the net sizes)
+Teak (Burmese) (Click on an Item Photo for the net sizes)

 DESCRIPTION: Heartwood is a uniform golden brown without markings.
 Grain is usually straight to slightly wavy.
 Texture is coarse, uneven & oily to the touch, sometimes with a white glistening deposit.
-Weight varies from about 38lbs to 43lbs per cu. ft.

 COUNTRY OF ORIGIN: Southeast Asia (Burma, Union of Myanmar)